vkoves/electrify-chicago/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
+- [ ] If I added a large new feature, I added it to the release notes (ReleaseNotes.vue)

 ## Data Update (if applicable):